 The Liar Paradox has other incarnations.
 For instance, there’s the famous Barber Paradox, concerning a town whose barber shaves all those men in the town who don’t shave themselves, and shaves nobody else; is the barber a self-shaver?
 (If you answer “No she isn’t”, I reply “Okay, but what if we stipulate that the barber is a man?”)
 There’s also Cantor’s famous diagonal construction of a real number that’s missing from a purportedly complete encyclopedia of all real numbers, which some non-mathematicians find hard to accept, in part because it just seems so unfair to take the encyclopedist’s infinite amount of hard work and facilely use it against him.

 There are a number of songs that refer to themselves.
 In the children’s music vein, there’s The Song That Never Ends and The Song That Gets on Everybody’s Nerves.
 In adult music, there’s James Taylor’s Fire and Rain (“I walked out this morning and I wrote down this song”) and Carly Simon’s You’re So Vain (“You probably think this song is about you”).
 The second of these has always confused me, because it sure sounds as if the song is (at least in part) about the person it’s addressed to, so why is he vain to think it’s about him?
+And I can never decide whether Melanie’s Look What They Done To My Song is self-referential; if it is, then what did the song say originally?

 A pop song that doesn’t refer to itself directly, but takes a distinctly ouroboran turn, is One Direction’s What Makes You Beautiful; Stephen Colbert has pointed out that if what makes the singer’s girlfriend beautiful is the fact that she doesn’t know she’s beautiful, then him telling her she’s beautiful could lead to … well, Colbert explains it better than I can.